Quantum Statistical Enhancement of the Collective Performance of Multiple Bosonic Engines

-First we focus on the case of indistinguishable atoms.
-We choose $V_R=2S_x$ in the coupling Hamiltonian (\ref{eq:hc_simp})
+First, we focus on the case of indistinguishable atoms.
+We choose $V_R=2S_x$ in the coupling Hamiltonian (\ref{eq:hc_simp}):

 with $S_x \equiv (a^\dagger b + b^\dagger a)/2$, where $a^\dagger$ and $a$ are creation and annihilation operators of the ground-state atoms in the lowest COM level, and $b^\dagger$ and $b$ are those of the excited-state atoms, respectively.
-While we keep the external system general in this discussion, we note that if the external system is a harmonic oscillator (HO) and $V_S = c^\dagger + c$ with $c^\dagger$ and $c$ being creation and annihilation operators of the HO, Eq.~(\ref{eq:hc_sx}) reduces to the standard dipole coupling between an ensemble of atoms and a single-mode HO.
-In order to compute the average work using the probability in \eqnref{eq:probcc_gen}, we now choose the following engine Hamiltonian
+While we keep the external system general in this discussion, we note that if the external system is a harmonic oscillator (HO) and $V_S = c^\dagger + c$ with $c$ ($c^{\dagger}$) denoting the annihilation (creation) operator of the HO, Eq.~(\ref{eq:hc_sx}) reduces to the standard dipole coupling between an ensemble of atoms and a single-mode HO.
+In order to compute $\avg{\Delta U}_N$ using the probability in \eqnref{eq:probcc_gen}, we now choose the following engine Hamiltonian:

 with $S_z \equiv (a^\dagger a - b^\dagger b)/2$.
-In our model of the Otto cycle, the baths are time-independent and couple to the engine degrees of freedom only during the hot and cold isochores.
-Thus the time evolution of the work resource $R$ arises purely from the engine Hamiltonian (\ref{eq:he}).
-In order to account for this time evolution and estimate the work done in the compression and expansion strokes, we resort to an adiabatic approximation for the engine dynamics and write the propagator as
+In the Otto cycle, both the compression and expansion strokes are done without coupling to the heat baths, and, hence, they are described by unitary dynamics governed by the engine Hamiltonian (\ref{eq:he}).
+For quasistatic changes of $\Omega(t)$, the propagator can be written as